 KL2 Program Manager

-Because excellent writings and analytical skills are required of this position a cover letter is required to be considered for the position.
+Excellent writing and analytical skills are required for this position, and a cover letter is required to be considered for the position.

-- Ensure KL2 compliance with NIH – ORCID requirements, compliance with the NIH public access policy, and other reporting requirements.
+- Ensuring KL2 compliance with NIH – ORCID requirements, compliance with the NIH public access policy, and other reporting requirements.

-- Supervise relevant portions of the job that may include overseeing administrative staff responsible for data entry into eRA Commons.
+- Supervising relevant portions of the job that may include overseeing administrative staff responsible for data entry into various NIH portals.

 * - Other duties may also be assigned